-5. Options & cost implications
+7. Options & cost implications

-- 5.1 The Authority is required to have a code of conduct for its Members, and it is incumbent upon the Authority to have regard to relevant best practice requirements. - There are no additional costs associated with the revised code of conduct or proposed actions in response to the CPSL best practice.
+- 7.1 The Authority is required to have a code of conduct for its Members, and it is incumbent upon the Authority to have regard to relevant best practice requirements. - 7.2 There are no additional costs associated with the revised code of conduct or proposed actions in response to the CPSL best practice.

-6. Next steps
+8. Next steps

-- 6.1 If a revised code of conduct is approved by the Authority, it will be circulated to all Members and published on the Authority's Website and wider as considered appropriate. - 6.2 Training on the Member Code of Conduct and other standards matters is scheduled for

-- April /May 2020, however the timing of this will be dependent upon how matters progress in relation to the handling of the spread of Covid-19. - 6.3 Members requiring advice on anything arising from the new code should contact the Monitoring Officer.
+- 8.1 If a revised code of conduct is approved by the Authority, it will be circulated to all Members and published on the Authority's Website and wider as considered appropriate. - 8.2 Training on the Member Code of Conduct and other standards matters was scheduled for April /May 2020, however the timing of this will now be dependent upon how matters progress in relation to the ongoing Covid-19 pandemic. - 8.3 Members requiring advice on anything arising from the new code should contact the Monitoring Officer.

-7. Other Implications
+9. Other Implications

 Implication Yes/No Will further decisions be required by another committee/full authority?
 No Does the proposal raise any Resource implications?
 None directly rising from this report How does the proposal represent Value for Money?
-The code of conduct is a key part of the organisation's governance framework, the effective operation of which contributes to the effective running of the organisation.
+The Members' Code of Conduct is a key part of the organisation's governance framework, the effective operation of which contributes to the effective running of the organisation.
 Are there any Social Value implications arising from the proposal?
-None directly rising from this report Have you taken regard of the South Downs National Park Authority's equality duty as contained within the Equality Act 2010?
-There are no equalities implications arising from the review of the Member Code of Conduct.
+None directly rising from this report

+Have you taken regard of the South Downs National Park Authority's equality duty as contained within the Equality Act 2010?
+There are no equalities implications arising from the review of the Members' Code of Conduct.
 The Code applies equally to all Members and the associated processes connected to the code are accessible to all Are there any Human Rights implications arising from the proposal?
 None directly rising from this report Are there any Crime & Disorder implications arising from the proposal?
 None directly rising from this report Are there any Health & Safety implications arising from the proposal?
 None directly rising from this report Are there any Data Protection implications?
-None directly rising from this report Are there any Sustainability implications based on the 5 principles set out in the SDNPA Sustainability Strategy: The report contributes to principle 4 of the sustainability strategy:, Promoting good governance.
+None directly rising from this report Are there any Sustainability implications based on the 5 principles set out in the SDNPA Sustainability Strategy?
+The report contributes to principle 4 of the sustainability strategy:, Promoting good governance.

-8. Risks Associated with the Proposed Decision
+10. Risks Associated with the Proposed Decision

-8.1 Failure to have a robust and up to date code of conduct increases the risk of successful challenge of the Authority's decisions.
+10.1 Failure to have a robust and up to date code of conduct increases the risk of successful challenge of the Authority's decisions.
 This report mitigates this risk.